-Did you know that you can use your Google Home, Home Mini or Home Max smart speaker to make calls?
+Your can use your Google Home, Home Mini or Home Max smart speaker to make calls, and the feature has moved beyond US only, and is now going global.

 Not just calls actually but free Wi-Fi calls via the speaker itself, not your phone.
 On the occasion of Google Home voice calls going live in the UK, already available in the US and Canada, we thought we'd take you the (very few) steps to get up and running.